orlagh-sweeney/f1-quiz/README.md

 - [racingnews365](https://racingnews365.com/f1-2022-drivers-ages-and-dates-of-birth)

 ### Media
-- The backround image was taken from [Pixabay](https://pixabay.com/):
+- The background image was taken from [Pixabay](https://pixabay.com/):
     - The background image is [car-racing-1404041_1920](https://pixabay.com/photos/car-racing-barcelona-formula-1-1404041/) by schuger.
 - The favicon icon was created using [Favicon](https://favicon.io/).